ietf-ccamp-wg/draft-ietf-ccamp-flexigrid-yang/draft-ietf-ccamp-flexigrid-yang.md

 specific attributes/information.

 The flexi-grid specific attributes and label format is defined in
-{{!RFC7699}}, including the grid type, channel spacing, slot width granularity, n and m parameters.
-A collection of common data types have also been specified in {{!RFC9093}}, and used in this document for augmentation of the generic TE topology model.
+{{!RFC7699}}, including the grid type, nominal central frequency granularity, slot width granularity, n and m parameters.
+A collection of common data types have also been specified in {{!I-D.ietf-ccamp-rfc9093-bis}}, and used in this document for augmentation of the generic TE topology model.

 The YANG module ietf-flexi-grid-topology defined in this document